IceColdDude759/WolframAlpha-API/README.md

 #### Python Version

-You will need to install Python 3.8 or newer with pip to run VoiceAssistant.
+You will need to install Python 3.8 or newer with pip.
 Download and install the correct build and version of Python for your operating system [here](https://python.org/downloads).

 **macOS Users:** If you prefer, you can install Python via Homebrew rather than from source.